gmmdc/cleaning-data-final/README.md

 1. Update all column names to be more descriptive using the grep sub() function
 1. use the aggregate() function to create a new tidy dataframe, grouping by activity and subject, and providing the mean of each variable within these groups
     - Update the column names of all the mean measurement columns, adding a prefix "AVG_"
-1. Write the new dataframe to a txt called "tidy_averages.txt" using the write.table() function
+1. Write the new dataframe to a .txt file called "tidy_averages.txt" using the write.table() function